Frank Frazetta - 1928 - 2010

 Besides the criminal legal problems from this event, there was much news made of the fallout from claims and counter-claims being made within the family about a $1 million dollar sale of "Conan the Conqueror" to Metallica guitarist Kirk Hammett.

 In April Frazetta came out of a kind of exile at his home on Boca Grande island in Florida.
 The apparent intention was to settle the family feud and to straighten out the tangle of legal deals surrounding the copyrights for Frazetta Properties.
-This was followed by fans and internet news outlets each step of the way.
+This was followed as an ongoing news item by fans and internet news outlets each step of the way.

-I am sure I was not the only one expecting a death announcement since the death of Ellie Frazetta in 2009.
+I am sure I was not the only one expecting a death announcement for Frank Sr., since the death of Ellie Frazetta in 2009.
 With Frazetta having dodged a number of life-threatening health problems over the last two decades (severe thyroid problems, strokes), he probably had already outlived most expectations.
-Nonetheless, he kept drawing (left handed after losing control over his right hand from a stroke) and touching up older paintings.
+Nonetheless, he kept drawing (left handed after losing control over his right hand from a stroke) and he kept going by touching up older paintings (which is something that many artists in their elder years do, not always to good effect).
 And there were periodically announcements made at the web site run by Frank Jr. for new merchandising deals based on his artwork.

-Though Frazetta the company had become an "intellectual property" marketeer with T-shirts, clocks, posters and everything else one can sell with an image plastered to it, Frazetta the artist was a much-loved author of images that spanned from comics to books to album covers to movie posters, and he was revered by many other artists for a technical ability and a compositional style that, whether you liked his art or not, influenced just about everything that followed in his wake.
-I have seen innumerable images on movie screens that were obviously related to specific paintings by Frazetta, or in style were only a generation apart from his artwork themes and style.
-The number of ways Frazetta has impacted comic books and fantasy illustration is not easily calculated.
+Though Frazetta the company had become an "intellectual property" marketeer with T-shirts, clocks, posters and everything else one can sell with an image plastered to it, Frazetta the artist was a much-loved author of images that spanned from comics to books to album covers to movie posters, and beyond.
+He was revered by many other artists for a technical ability and a compositional style that, whether you liked his art or not, influenced just about everything that followed in the wake of his fame as an artist.
+I have seen innumerable images on movie screens that were obviously related to specific paintings by Frazetta, or in style that is only a generation apart from his artwork themes and style.
+The number of ways Frazetta has impacted comic books and fantasy illustration is not easily calculated, and the way his impact on Hollywood is measured through imitation is another place only a specialist could determine.

-Whereas Michelangelo challenged his contemporary critics to find error in his anatomy (he was accused of making up parts of the bulging and twisting bodies he used in sculpture and painting), Frazetta, though, readily admitted that he distorted and caricatured his figures to bring them into line with what he wanted to present.
+Whereas Michelangelo challenged his contemporary critics to find error in his anatomy (he was accused of making up "extra" muscles in the bulging and twisting bodies he used in sculpture and painting), Frazetta, on the other hand, readily admitted that he distorted and caricatured his figures to bring them into line with what he wanted to present, for example telling a Washington Star reporter in 1977 that "he knew what the fans expected."

 Frazetta and photography

 Though Frazetta claimed to not use reference photographs and to instead rely upon memory and his own talent for invention, this is of course not true for some of his most commercial work.
-For example the caricatured portrait of Ringo Starr from Mad Magazine, the image which gained Frazetta the attention that led to his movie poster career.
+For example the caricatured portrait of Ringo Starr from Mad Magazine, the image which gained Frazetta the attention that led to his movie poster career, is clearly modeled from photos of the famous Beatle.

 As an avid collector of cameras Frazetta certainly had the means and ability to use photos as tools.
 In Frazetta literature there are many black and white images which showed studies in contrast and lighting of either Frazetta himself or a colleague that appear to be instrumental in the black and white artwork he was producing in comic books in the 1950s.
 Frazetta educated himself in many ways and seems to have known how to assemble a seed-bed of visuals to pull from for his own imaginative purposes.

 But no reference image could exist for the way Frazetta depicted the fluid motion and the thrust of action he could bring out in his images.
-Artists use any number of "crutches" to get over not knowing how something looks in a certain situation, but only an imagination combined with a familiarity with athletic, physical action can account for figure motion like Frazetta.
+Artists use any number of "crutches" to get over not knowing how something looks in a certain situation, but only an imagination combined with a familiarity with athletic, physical action can account for figure motion like Frazetta could draw and paint.

 Frazetta had the subtlety to dilute the brutality of many of his scenes with other emotions on the canvas.
-His barbarian fighters often show a sense of panic or dread, something repeated in both the victor and the defeated, which is a shading quite apart from the pure anger in a typical 'barbarian' image.
+His barbarian fighters often show a sense of panic or dread, something repeated in both the victor and the defeated, which is a shading quite apart from the pure anger or expression of triumph in a typical 'barbarian' image.

-Frazetta wasn't adverse to adding in editorial to his images, either, such as the death figure leering at the leaping Conan in "The Conqueror" (aka "the destroyer').
+Frazetta wasn't adverse to adding in editorial to his images, either, such as the death figure leering at the leaping Conan in "The Conqueror" (aka "Berzerker").

 An example of this transition is his possibly most famous work, "Death Dealer" which is a beautifully rendered, menacing artwork of a classic death image.
 But, it is an image that only implies all the mayhem and aggression actually contained in Frazetta's earlier work.